 1. First shift from one image of the visual pun to the other.

 2. Then shift from seeing both simultaneously as if it were a chimera.
 For instance, in Figure 2, we can force both images to become one, so the young woman’s necklace will automatically also be the mouth.
 It’s a mouth-bracelet.
 A mouth-bracelet is one solid thing just like the ear-eye.
 This will create a new (or child) image of the two images in the visual pun.

 3. Now shift between the two images in the visual pun to the chimera image.
 We are now shifting between three different images.

 This is a pattern recognition exercise, and is not easy likely for most.
 Once we find an image that the subconscious mapped out, then shift to the next image.
 This requires a massive amount of focus and allowing information to enter.

-By limiting the two usual eyes, we exercise the third eye, which is the pineal gland.
+By limiting the two usual eyes, we exercise the third eye (doorway to the subbody), which is the pineal gland.
 Any number of activities and obstacle courses especially, will exercise the third eye as well as sense of body equilibrium.

 Find any various edges to trace such as ropes or small tubes.
 If you have several hula hoops, align them on the ground forming a line of hula hoops.
 Blindfolded, you can travel along the hula hoops making a sine curve, but you can also circle around the hula hoop as much as you wish.
 What feelings or qualias came about when engaged in this exercise?